NiloofarSh/convert_assembly/README.md

 Summary
 =======

-A program to map slices from GRCh38 assembly to GRCh37 (older) assembly.
+A program to map slices from GRCh38 assembly to GRCh37 assembly.

 Documentation